ffirg/workshop_checks/README.md

 Use this to run some simple sanity checks against the provisioned labs.

+*IT CURRENTLY ONLY SUPPORTS THE RHEL WORKSHOP TYPE*

 This will do things like ssh to the control nodes, check the Tower API for various settings.

 In order to run, clone this repo and change a few values in extra_vars: